-- 1. Students have a right to file a grievance if they believe that they have been discriminated against on the basis of race, color, national origin, English language proficiency, marital status, sex, disability, age or religion. - 2.
+- 1. Students have a right to file a grievance if they believe that they have been discriminated against on the basis of race, color, national origin, English language proficiency, marital status, sex, gender, sexual preference, disability, age or religion, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin or genetic information. - 2.
 Students have a responsibility to process the grievance using the procedure approved by the Santa Rosa County District School Board.
 (See Complaint/Grievance Procedure in this manual.)